-- On-line Quizzes: 10%
+- On-line Quizzes: 12%

-- There will be a series of 5 weekly quizzes posted on NEXUS that the student must undertake, each will be worth 2% - O Due at the beginning of class on due dates.
+- o There will be a series of 4 quizzes posted on NEXUS that the student must undertake, each will be worth 3% - o The quizzes will be undertaken in-class at the beginning of class on due dates.

-- Group Discussion and Reflections (15%):
+- Group Discussion and Reflections (12%):

-- Students will be expected to read the Lesson notes, study the Review Questions and watch posted videos/links ahead of the class - o During class, students will be randomly distributed into groups - The instructor will provide a relevant topic or guiding questions for students to discuss relating to the lesson of the day. - o Students will discuss the topic/question in their groups for about 10 minutes - Students will be given time to write down their reflections/thoughts based on the discussion in the group discussion forum on Nexus using reflective style of writing. - Each group might be required to summarize/debrief each group findings in the main room. - The instructor will summarize the topic by going through the Review Questions with the students, clarify misconceptions and answer any resulting question. - Students will receive maximum of 2 marks each week based on their participation in the online activities.
+O Students will be expected to read the textbook, lesson notes, study the Review Questions and watch posted videos/links (if any) ahead of the class.

+- o During class, students will be randomly distributed into groups. - The instructor will provide a relevant topic or guiding questions for students to discuss relating to the lesson of the day. - O Students will discuss the topic/question in their groups for about 10 minutes. - Students will be given limited time during class to write down their reflections/thoughts based on the discussion in the group discussion forum on Nexus. - Each group might be required to appoint a representative to summarize/debrief each group's findings. - Students will receive a maximum of 2 marks each week based on their group participation and reflection activities.

-- Midterm Exam (20%) - Tuesday, October 18, 2022
+- Midterm Exam (20%) - Tuesday, October 17, 2023

-- o During the regular class time - Missed exam will receive a mark of zero, unless a medical certificate is provided, no accommodation is made for missed exams.
+- o During the regular class time - Missed exams will receive a mark of zero, unless a medical certificate is provided, no accommodation is made for missed exams.

-- Capstone Mini-Project (25%)
+- Capstone Mini-Project (26%)